polyfractal/cormorant/README.md

 intended for any practical use -- it is just a learning project and teaching tool.

+I am writing up my experience/thoughts as Cormorant is written.
+[You can follow along at my blog.](https://polyfractal.com/categories/cormorant/)

-Cormorant are coastal seabirds that are excellent swimmers, but rather poor at flying.
+Cormorant are coastal seabirds that are excellent swimmers, but quite poor at flying.
 They nest in giant colonies and look rather prehistoric.

 ### Building